wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

    terminal.

 You can configure multiple sources to the tracer provider.
 Only traces for sources that you've added to the tracer provider will be exported.
-Right now, we only export our custom source.
-Sources can be prefixes, so I could say: `My*` to export anything that starts with `My`.
+In the sample, we only export our custom source.
+You can add sources using a prefix notation, so you could say: `My*` to export anything that starts with `My`.

 The exporter is responsible for writing traces to a monitoring system.
 In this case, we're writing traces to the terminal, but in production you want something more durable.
-For example, you can use an Application Insights exporter to write the traces to Application Insights.
+For example, you can use an Azure Monitor exporter to write the traces to Application Insights.
 But you can also use other exporters.
 There are a lot of packages available on Nuget.